Li Po (李白 LiBai) – Daoist Sage

 In the summer of 758 the charges were revived.
 Li Po was banished to Yeh-lang.
 Li Po frequently celebrated the joy of drinking.
 According to legend, Li Po drowned in 762 while drunkenly leaning from a boat to embrace the moon's reflection on the water.

 Most of Li Po's works are lost, but almost 2000 poems were collected in 1080.
 Li Po is best known for his pieces describing voyages through imaginary landscapes.
 He preferred older poetic forms such as songs or ballads.
-Some themes expressed in Li Po's works are the sorrows of those seperated by the demands of duty and the relief found in wine.
+Some themes expressed in Li Po's works are the sorrows of those separated by the demands of duty and the relief found in wine.

 Those who understand the imagery will know that this refers not to alcohol but to the wine of spiritual ecstasy (as for the Sufi writers e.g. Omar Khayyam).
 He also wrote about friendship, solitude, the passage of time and the joys of nature.